tenforce/ember-validation-addon/README.md

 With this parameter you can define which platform's rules you want to show.
 These platforms are defined [in the validation microservice's config file under the `show` property.](https://git.tenforce.com/mu-semtech/validation/blob/master/example/rules.json)

+### sortResultTable

+This parameter allows you to specify whether you want to sort the result table or not

 ### languageOptions and defaultLanguage

 If you want to add a language filtering option, use the following format: